How Palliative Care Helps Men Live Longer

 To make matters worse, men often view the act of discussing symptoms and emotions as a sign of weakness.

 We must continue to spread the word that palliative care helps men live longer.
-Comfort care and symptom management can actually benefit male patients and help them focus their attention where it matters most.
+Comfort care and symptom management benefit my male clients and help them focus their attention where it matters most.

-If being a warrior is important to them, when distractions like pain and comfort get addressed, all patients better fight or battle their illness.
+If being a warrior is important to them, I explain that when distractions like pain and comfort get addressed, all patients can better fight or battle their illness.

 Above all, palliative care improves the quality of life.
 If understood, that distinction might help more men come forward and reap the benefits of a palliative care environment.